NiranjanAP/langchain_simple_mcp_examples/README.md

 - weather_server.py — a small server that exposes tools to fetch weather data from the National Weather Service (https://api.weather.gov).
 The server adds the required User-Agent header and includes simple caching.
 - clientfor_weather_server.py — a client that demonstrates calling the weather tools on `weather_server.py` (or directly testing the weather endpoints) and printing results to stdout or using them in an example flow.
 - clientfor_websearch.py — a small example client demonstrating direct web search or lightweight retrieval to retrieve page titles/snippets for a query.
 This example is intended for learning/demo purposes; follow applicable terms of service and robots.txt when running web requests.
+- sqlagent.py - demonstrates the use of agent interacting with SQL db using langchain wrapper SQLDatabase and SQLDatabaseToolkit

 Quick overview
 - math_server.py implements two basic tools: